moses-wq/moses-wq/README.md

 hi I'm moses
--I'M intrested in software development am currently a student in University of ELDORE
+-I'M intrested in software development am currently a student in University of ELDORET
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 HE